hdaZew523/Voice-of-the-Void-Debug-Mode/README.md

 ## Using
 1. Download from realese / Compile project
-2. Place the exe file together with the dll in any convenient place
+2. Place the exe file together with the dll in any convenient place (Or download only DLL, and use your own DLL injection tool)
 3. Start the game
 4. Start exe file (Administrator rights are not required)
 5. Press "Insert" for open a start window